 Research, research, research!
 Use online child care resources such as CareforKids.com.au to learn about the different types of child care services available, the services in your area, what they offer, whether they have vacancies and what their wait list policy is.
 You may want to visit the services and/or talk to the director of the places you are most interested in.

 It's common practice for child care services to charge a wait list fee with no guarantee of a spot.
-Parents have told us they have paid up to $100 to be put on a service wait list, while you won't have to pay that much in the majority of places you should expect to pay something to cover the costs associated with administering the wait list process.
+Parents have told us they have paid up to $100 to be put on a service wait list.
+While you won't have to pay that much in the majority of places, you should expect to pay something to cover the costs associated with administering the wait list process.

 Many parents have complained to us that once they have put their names on a wait list and paid their fee there is no further communication from the centre.
 If you don't like this way of operating, take things into your own hands and maintain communication with the centres you have listed with, especially your top two or three.

 Be systematic in your approach to managing your wait list applications, try and keep diary notes when you call the service, remember the name of the person you talk to and if possible consider popping in to the service to see the staff on a regular basis.
-Remember to maintain a positive an upbeat demeanor in your approach to dealing with the wait list administrators as they are unlikely to help you if you are pushy or rude!
+Remember to maintain a positive an upbeat demeanour in your approach to dealing with the wait list administrators as they are unlikely to help you if you are pushy or rude!

 Unfortunately it is not common practice for a child care service to cap the number of people on their wait lists and most will accept anyone who fills in the application form and pays the fee.